 Provide summary version of critical context that should be taken into consideration

-Requestor actively chose non-congregate sheltering to address the immediate public health and safety needs of individuals that were displacement situation.
+Requestor actively chose non-congregate sheltering to address the immediate public health and safety needs of individuals that were displaced.
 Requestor conducted assessments to review best alternative possibilities.
-But due to quick points of context to justify this option, shelter option, i.e. hoteling for the affected population is ultimately the best way forward to preserve the health and safety of the community.
+However, due to quick points of context to justify this option, shelter option, i.e. hoteling for the affected population is ultimately the best way forward to preserve the health and safety of the community.

 We confirm our review of the Regional Administrator’s Memo re: Non-Congregate Sheltering Delegation of Authority and accept all criteria.
 Specifically, Requestor confirms that funding to support non-congregate sheltering has not been received by any other federal agency insert any relevant information if needed.
-Requestor will follow FEMA’s Procurement Under Grants Conducted Under Exigent or Emergency Circumstances guidance; and include a termination for convenience clause in contracts.
-Any applicable Environmental and Historic Preservation laws, regulations, and executive orders apply and will be adhered to as a condition of assistance.
+Requestor will follow FEMA’s Procurement under Grants Conducted under Exigent or Emergency Circumstances guidance; and include a termination for convenience clause in contracts.
+Any applicable Environmental and Historic Preservation laws, regulations, and executive orders will apply and be adhered to as a condition of assistance.

 Thank you for your consideration of this request under Public Assistance Emergency Protective Measures.